syncfusion-content/javascript-docs/js/Diagram/Shapes.md

         offsetY: 100,
         borderWidth: 2,
         borderColor: "black",
-        //Set the type of the shape
+        //Sets the type of the shape
         type: ej.datavisualization.Diagram.Shapes.BPMN,
-        //Set the type of BPMN Shape
+        //Sets the type of BPMN Shape
         shape: ej.datavisualization.Diagram.BPMNShapes.DataObject,
-        //Set collection as true if Dataobject is not a Single instance
+        //Sets collection as true when Dataobject is not a Single instance
         collection: true
     }]
 });